Kehrlann/spring-security-architecture-workshop/5-configurers/README.md

 - Dex
   - admin@example.com / password

-A filter has been registered that blocks requests with a `x-verboden: waar` header, called `VerbodenFilter`.
+A filter has been registered that blocks requests with a `x-forbidden: true` header, called `ForbiddenFilter`.

 A robot authentication has been implemented, you can now obtain private pages by passing the `x-robot-secret: beep-boop` header, like so: